X

 After you’ve created backups, you’ll see them listed under the same Packages tab.

-Now to restore your backup is really simple.
+Now, restoring your backup is really simple.
 Choose the Recovery Point icon from the taskbar menu above the list of backups available.

 On the next page, you’ll see restore options.
 There’s a dropdown menu labeled ‘Step 1: Choose Recovery Point Archive’ from which you can choose which recovery point you want to restore.